-You must have a CDL to operate:
+You Must Have a CDL to Operate:

-- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating of 26,001 or more pounds, if the trailer(s) has a GVWR of 10,001 or more pounds. - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
-Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
+- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating (GCWR) of 26,001 or more pounds, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds. - Any vehicle that tows any vehicle with a GVWR of 10,001 pounds or more. - Any vehicle that tows more than one vehicle or a trailer bus. - A vehicle designed to transport 10 or more passengers (including the driver).

+- Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in Title 42, Code of Federal Regulations (CFR), Part 73.
+Transports hazardous wastes (California Health and Safety Code (CHSC) §§25115 and 25117). - Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the hazardous materials endorsement